-Since you are only allowed to visit the cemetery alone if you have a family member interred here, you are almost certainly going to have to join an organized tour or hire a private tour guide.
-How you get here will depend on where your tour begins from.
+Since you’re only allowed to visit the cemetery alone if you have a family member interred here, you’ll almost certainly have to join an organized tour or hire a private tour guide.

-As you can see in the map image below, St. Louis Cemetery #1 sits just outside of the French Quarter, and it makes sense to combine a visit to the cemetery when visiting the Quarter.
+As you can see in the map image, St. Louis Cemetery #1 sits just outside of the French Quarter, and it makes sense to combine a visit to the cemetery when visiting the Quarter.

 Tips for Your Visit

-Our St. Louis Cemetery #1 tour runs daily @9:30 am with an additional tour @11:00 am from December through April.
+Our St. Louis Cemetery #1 tour runs daily at 9:30 am.
 Visit our booking calendar.

 Click here to see the other companies offering tours of St. Louis Cemetery #1.
-There are companies who offer midday and afternoon tours.
+There are companies that offer midday and afternoon tours.

 TIP: If you are considering buying a tourist discount pass, then keep in mind that all available passes include a St. Louis Cemetery #1 tour at no additional cost.
 We compare the different passes to help you decide which, if any, is best for you.